Version a REST Service

 You can have different versions of the same REST service published at the same time.

-This how-to teaches you how to do the following:
+This document teaches you how to do the following:

-- Utilize best practices on when and how to use different versions of the same REST service published at the same time
+- Utilize best practices for when and how to use different versions of the same REST service published at the same time

 - Deprecate old versions